PaloAltoNetworks/terraform-best-practices/tests.md

 ### Outputs

 The majority of module's outputs should be consumable by subsequent Terraform code.
-Only the minority of outputs exist to be merely displayed to a user when Terraform completes.
+Only the minority of outputs exist to be merely displayed to a user when a Terraform run completes.
 We can test for some very predictable scenarios of how our module's output is consumed by some typical user-side code.
 It turns out that unknown values impact this too.

 The main scenario is when an output is a `map`.
 There is not much one can do with a map, except to perform a series of transformations and finally feed it to some `for_each` block at some point.
 But it's just impossible if the keys of the map are an unknown set - the Plan will just fail with "Invalid for_each argument".
-The module theoretically works but prevents any Lego®-style building.
-(Such a map output can still be displayed to users however.)
+The module theoretically works but prevents any Lego®-style building (such a map output can still be displayed to users however).

 ```hcl2
 module "mymodule" {